NeuroRoboticTech/installJetduinoBot/README.md

 1) $ ./createJetduinoBotWS.sh

-Second install the TurtleBot software and dependencies
+Second install the software and dependencies

 2) $ ./installJetduinoBot.sh